carlabates/MnEducationData/index.md

-During this same period the numbers of students receiving free and reduced lunch increased by 68,634 students:  not only did more children in poverty join the k12 system but more children within the system already fell into poverty.
-Note the significant up-tic around the 2008-09 Great Recession and how we have not returned to pree 2008 levels.
+During this same period the numbers of students receiving free and reduced lunch increased by 68,634 students:  not only did more children in poverty join the k12 system but more children already within the system fell into poverty.
+Note the significant up-tic around the 2008-09 Great Recession and how we have not returned to pre 2008 levels.

 ![](index_files/figure-html/unnamed-chunk-5-1.png)<!-- -->